hello-nrfcloud/backend/features/MapShare.feature.md

 ## The devices publishes data

+> Once a device has been shared, its data will be publicly available.
 > Devices publish using their own protocol, and it is converted to LwM2M
 > according to the definitions in https://github.com/hello-nrfcloud/proto-lwm2m/